ijarndev/picca/README.md

 # Piccato
-This simple telegram bot will send you cute cat pictures adn never complain about it.
+This simple Telegram bot will send you cute cat pictures and never complain about it.

 ## Installation
 Search for @BotFather in your Telegram app and create a new bot.
 You'll get a token once finished the configuration.